Suggester/Documentation/config/inchannelsuggestions.md

 # Configuration Element: Commandless Suggestions

 ### Description
-This setting controls whether or not users can submit suggestions by sending a message in the configured suggestions feed channel.
+This setting controls whether users can submit suggestions by sending a message in the configured suggestions feed channel.
 Messages from blocked users will be deleted if this is enabled.

 ### Usage
-Set up commandless sugggestions using `.config sendinchannel on/off/toggle`
+Set up commandless sugggestions using `.config commandless on/off/toggle`

 ### Aliases
-`sendinchannel`, `suggestionsinchannel` and `sendinchnl`
+`sendinchannel` and `suggestionsinchannel`

 ### Accepted Inputs
 Either `on`, `off` or `toggle`

-?> Other bots' & system messages are ignored and will not be converted into a suggestion, regardless of the configuration.
+?> Messages from other bots will not be converted into a suggestion, regardless of the configuration.